GoFetchDeliveries/api/endpoints/jobs.md

     "contact_name": "Saida Kronecker",
     "contact_phone": "040191332"
   },
-  "notes_to_fetcher": "Pickup at the reception.
+  "notes_to_fetcher": "Pickup in the ministry at reception.
 Dropoff: a rickety house with a pink garden gnome."
 }
 ```